roddux/ixode/notes.md

 # Overview
 N_GSM is a tty line discipline.
-We can autoload this in Ubuntu, because the `dev.tty.ldisc_autoload` sysctl is enabled, the n_gsm module isn't blacklisted -- it should be! -- and in kernels prior to 6.6 any user can open the n_gsm discipline without privileges.
+We can autoload this in Ubuntu, because the `dev.tty.ldisc_autoload` sysctl is enabled, the n_gsm module isn't blacklisted -- it should be! -- and in kernels prior to 6.6 any user can open the n_gsm discipline without privileges[1].

+> [1]: this is no longer true; [the patch](https://github.com/torvalds/linux/commit/67c37756898a5a6b2941a13ae7260c89b54e0d88) to `gsmld_open` to require `CAP_NET_ADMIN` in the initial namespace has since been backported to all relevant LTS kernels, so this is no longer a relevant/interesting bug :)

 # Technical details
 Okay, so a `gsm` object has a bunch of `dlci` objects associated with it.
 We allocate a `struct gsm_mux` by associating a line discipline with a TTY object, through the `TIOCSETD` ioctl.
 This ends up calling through to `gsmld_open`, through the `open` function pointer on the `tty_ldisc_packet` operations:
 ```c